Earth That Was

 - The 90's anime movie E.Y.E.S. of Mars dealt with an inversion of this as well as an environmental Aesop.
 Humanity ended up finding a way to build a city on Mars, located entirely inside a crater, covered with a dome to keep out the uninhabitable environment.
 Deep down below the city was a thriving forest and an academy where certain children ended up developing special powers.
 The city itself was polluted to extremely unhealthy levels and was being run by a corrupt government with continually mounting tensions all around.
 Being inside a completely enclosed system meant that they had no way to filter the air pollution and had very limited recycling abilities to filter clean water or let food grow.
 Some of the children's powers allowed them to see the history of their people.
 Originally, Humans migrated to Mars from a planet located between Mars and Jupiter known as Titan.
 The planet was completely destroyed by war, and what remains is now the asteroid belt.
 One child discovered that the same situation was going to happen to the city, killing off everyone again.
 Turns out it does.
 The entire city is completely destroyed, but the main character's special power allowed all of humanity's souls to travel to Earth where Homo Sapiens were just beginning to evolve.

-- In Suisei no Gargantia, Earth is only a legend to the Human Galactic Alliance, the civilization the protagonist Ledo hails from.
+- In Gargantia on the Verdurous Planet, Earth is only a legend to the Human Galactic Alliance, the civilization the protagonist Ledo hails from.
 Nobody bothers looking for it because it is believed to have completely frozen over.
 That part is actually true: Earth did go into a massive Ice Age that forced the majority of humanity to leave it behind.
 However, in the time since, it has thawed and is once again teeming with life, albeit mostly aquatic life.

 - In the rebooted Rogue Trooper, Earth is abandoned and used exclusively as a testing ground for the Norts' and Southers' new weapons.